Stern-Lab/AccuNGS/docs/source/basecall.rst

 Base calling
 ============
 The script files supporting base calling are present in the ``base_calling/`` folder in the AccuNGS `GitHub repository`_.
-The input for the flow is a pair of FASTQ files the correspond to an Illumina paired-end sequencing run, and a reference FASTA file.
+The input for this stage is a pair of FASTQ files the correspond to an Illumina paired-end sequencing run, and a reference FASTA file.
 The output is a file that contains frequencies of different alleles observed for each loci, including insertions and deletions.
 Unmapped loci (i.e. due to lack of coverage) are omitted from the output file.

 .. note::
-    For large input files, it is extremely useful to split the initial input FASTQ files into smaller parts and running all code in parallel on a computational grid, and then merging the result FREQS files.
-    A PBS-compatible pipeline is available under ``PBS`` directory (``runner.pl``).
+    If you have PBS-compatible computational grid, you may want to use the AccuNGS base calling flow from ``base_calling/PBS/`` folder.
+It will streamline the scripts used for this stage, and will parallel the creation of the output by splitting the input for smaller files.
+Run (``runner.pl``) on the merged fastq folder.

-Base calling flow
+Base calling stage
-#################
+##################

-The base calling process in AccuNGS is composed of the following steps, all executed one after another.
+The base calling process in AccuNGS is composed of the following steps, that need to be executed one after another.

 Merging paired reads
 ^^^^^^^^^^^^^^^^^^^^